collapsed-stacks/startups/questions/8977/how-to-determine-market-growth-rate-for-idea-s-which-are-is-not-available-in-the.md

 - tagged: `marketing`, `growth`, `market-research`, `market-size`
 - score: 3

-<p>For example, I have an app idea which allows users to receive digital receipts straight to there mobile device, eliminating the need for paper based receipts.</p>
+For example, I have an app idea which allows users to receive digital receipts straight to there mobile device, eliminating the need for paper based receipts.

-<p>I have calculated market size for my app which goes like so:</p>
+I have calculated market size for my app which goes like so:

-<pre><code>Market Size (Q) = n x q x p
+    Market Size (Q) = n x q x p
                 (Q) = 23 million x 1 x 1.70
                 (Q) = £40 million
-</code></pre>

-<p>Now, I am trying to determine market growth.
-I have seen many approaches which calculate market growth like this (example):</p>
+Now, I am trying to determine market growth.
+I have seen many approaches which calculate market growth like this (example):

-<pre><code>market was £6.3 million in 2001 &amp; is £34 million in 2006
+    market was £6.3 million in 2001 & is £34 million in 2006

     34,000,000 - 6,300,000 = 27,700,000

     (27,700,000/6,300,000) x 100 = 439.7% market growth
-</code></pre>

-<p>But the thing is, I do not know what the market size will be in the future.
-I simply have the current market size and from that I need to determine market growth.</p>
+But the thing is, I do not know what the market size will be in the future.
+I simply have the current market size and from that I need to determine market growth.

-<p>Also, I understand my idea is not unique, but the gap I am exploiting is.
+Also, I understand my idea is not unique, but the gap I am exploiting is.
 I was thinking maybe I have to calculate the market size for my competitors and see the growth they have had between two different years.
-But that would involve me accessing data such as the indirect costs consumers pay etc. Data which will be hard to obtain.</p>
+But that would involve me accessing data such as the indirect costs consumers pay etc. Data which will be hard to obtain.

-<p>How do I calculate market growth rate for my scenario?</p>
+How do I calculate market growth rate for my scenario?

 ## Answer 8983